whatnameisit/ASUS-Vivobook-X510UA-BQ490-Hackintosh/README.md

 2. Use MaciASL to save ACPI/replacement/SSDT-OSYS.dsl with the .aml extension in Patched folder.
 3. Reboot.
 - In my opinion, SSDT-OSYS.dsl is safer than SSDT-_OSI-XINI.dsl.

-## Check IOReg and remove SSDT-EC.aml
-1. Download and run IORegistryExplorer.
-2. See if AppleBusPowerController is attached to IOResources.
-If yes, remove SSDT-EC.aml.
-3. Reboot.
-- If you have AppleBusPowerController attached to EC, then you have nothing to do.
-Do NOT remove SSDT-EC.aml.

 ## When you think you are done